Kirby's Dream Buffet: Critical response

 Critics were divided on the gameplay; Nintendo World Reports Neal Ronaghan and GameSpots Jessica Cogswell both found it repetitive, which the latter attributed to a lack of differences between race courses and minigames.
-Although Cogswell complimented the strawberry bonuses for allowing players to make comebacks while keeping the game "lighthearted and fun", she wrote that there was "a serious lack of content and incentives to keep playing".
+Although Cogswell complimented the strawberry bonuses for allowing players to make comebacks while keeping the game "lighthearted and fun", she also wrote that there was "a serious lack of content and incentives to keep playing".
 Conversely, Kirstin Swalley of Hardcore Gamer believed that the "endearing and wonderful gameplay" was the game's biggest attraction.
 Swalley, NMEs Jen Allen, and The Independents Jasper Pickering all found the game modes appealing due to their short lengths.
-PJ O'Reilly of Nintendo Life noted variety in the tracks and arenas, Christian Donlan of Eurogamer described the tracks as "inventive and tricksy", and Giovanni Colantonio of Digital Trends highlighted the "wonderfully creative food levels".
+PJ O'Reilly of Nintendo Life noted variety in the race tracks and arenas, Christian Donlan of Eurogamer described the tracks as "inventive and tricksy", and Giovanni Colantonio of Digital Trends highlighted the "wonderfully creative food levels".
 However, Neal Ronaghan of Nintendo World Report opined that the minigames were "a nice way to break up the races, but they're overly simple, empty-calorie competitions", while Kelsey Raynor of VG247 found the arenas too similar and short.

 Numerous critics expressed disappointment with local multiplayer being restricted to two players, with many reviewers desiring a four-player split-screen option.
 GameSpots Jessica Cogswell and Destructoids Chris Carter agreed that this was "a missed opportunity".
 The online mode was also generally criticized for its connectivity issues, including lag.
-In a review for Common Sense Media, Dwayne Jenkins referred to this component as "a little inconsistent", noting that it was possible to be disconnected from an online game without warning or reason.
+In his review for Common Sense Media, Dwayne Jenkins referred to this component as "a little inconsistent", noting that it was possible to be disconnected from an online game without warning or reason.
 Giovanni Colantonio of Digital Trends wrote that "the game finds Nintendo's shaky online system at its worst here", with constant slowdown being "a real momentum killer, especially in a racing game".
 Miscellaneous criticism was directed at the absence of a single-player campaign, as well as a lack of enjoyment in playing against AI-controlled opponents.
 Despite these flaws, many reviewers felt that the game's price was reasonable given the amount of content offered.